chakrabortymlab/GALORE/2_GenomeAssembly/README.md

-## Genome Assembly
+# Module 2: Genome Assembly

-Genome assembly is the process of stitching together overlapping sequencing reads to reconstruct the original genome.
-Now that we have the raw sequencing reads (FASTQs) downloaded from NCBI we can proceed to assemble them into a de novo genome assembly.
-These modules will show you how to prepare the reads, assemble the genome, and assess the quality.
-The optional module 2.3 can be done if resouces permit, but if not, the assembly generated can be used for Variant Calling modules.
+This module introduces the process of generating and evaluating genome assemblies from raw sequencing data.

-- 2.1 - Filtering Raw Sequencing Reads
+**2.1 Filtering Sequencing Reads**

-- 2.2 - De Novo Genome Assembly

-- 2.3 - Decontamination

-- 2.4 - Assessing Genome Assembly Quality
+   Learn how to clean raw sequencing reads before assembly.

+**2.2 Genome Assembly**
+   Assemble filtered reads into contigs and scaffolds.

+**2.3 Quality Checking Genome Assemblies**
+   Assess assembly contiguity and learn about other metrics for assessing quality of assemblies